NorthropGrumman/jellyfish/README.md

 ## Creating a new JellyFish project in Eclipse
 Currently, until new JellyFish Eclipse plugins are created, a new blank project should be created to write SystemDescriptor DSL code.
+1. Create a blank project by selecting **File**->**New Project**->**General/Project**.
+1. Once the blank project is added, add a new *.sd* file by right clicking the project and select **New**->**File**.
+   1. Enter a filename that ends with *.sd* and click OK.
-Create a blank project by selecting **File**->**New Project**->**General/Project**.
-Once the blank project is added, select yes to convert it to an XText project.
+   1. When prompted, select yes to convert it to an XText project.

 If you want to convert a pre-existing project, right click the project, select **Configure** menu item, and then select **Convert to XText project**.
-This will allow namespace scoping
-(i.e., imports) to compile properly.
+This will allow namespace scoping (i.e., imports) to compile properly.
 It is expected that future JellyFish plugins for Eclipse will automatically setup.

 # Building
 The project can be built both inside Eclipse or outside of Eclipse with Gradle.
 You can also run the Gradle build directly within Eclipse.